Ozempic, Hypermobility and Chronic Pain

 A picture of small chalk board with he words :Low blood pressure" on it.
 The board is surroundedby various plates of food

+This article is part of our comprehensive guide to living with fibromyalgia.
 Many people think of fibromyalgia as an invisible disease.
 It is characterised by pervasive pain, constant tiredness, and the aggravating haze of mental difficulties.
 Low blood pressure, however, is an indicator that is under-recognized.
-Most people don’t realise how deeply it is linked to fibromyalgia.
-Interestingly, hypermobility is frequently misdiagnosed as fibromyalgia.
-This condition, characterised by unusually […]
+Most people don’t realise how deeply it is linked […]

 Fibromyalgia and Heart Rate Variability (HRV)